WhatDanDoes/silid/docs/api-call-howto/regular-web-app/README.md

 ## Running the Sample

-Install the dependencies with npm:
+Install the dependencies with `npm`:

 ```
 npm install